Robust and Efficient MuJoCo-based Model Predictive Control via Web of Affine Spaces Derivatives: Introduction

 \section{Introduction}

 MuJoCo is a powerful and efficient physics simulator widely used in robotics~\cite{mujoco}.
-One common way it is applied in practice is through Model Predictive Control (MPC), which uses repeated rollouts of the simulator to optimize future actions and generate responsive control policies in real time.
-A common way to implement MPC on top of a simulator like MuJoCo is by differentiating through the simulator, allowing the outer optimization loop to follow derivative information and continuously “surf” the function landscape downhill toward a local minima over time.
+One way it is applied in practice is through Model Predictive Control (MPC), which uses repeated rollouts of the simulator to optimize future actions and generate responsive control policies in real time.
+MPC can be implemented on top of a simulator like MuJoCo by differentiating through the simulator, allowing the outer optimization loop to follow derivative information and continuously ``surf'' the function landscape downhill toward a local minimum over time.
 To make this process more accessible, the open source library MuJoCo MPC (MJPC) provides ready-to-use MPC algorithms and implementations built directly on top of the MuJoCo simulator~\cite{mjpc}.

 In theory, it is possible to leverage automatic differentiation (AD) tools to conveniently compute exact derivatives of the underlying simulator.
 For instance, MuJoCo offers XLA and Warp backends to use state-of-the-art AD implementations.
 However, in the context of MPC, these exact derivatives often prove too narrow in scope, as they capture only highly local sensitivities of the nonlinear dynamics.
 Because MPC repeatedly differentiates through short-horizon rollouts of these complex dynamics, the resulting derivatives can become excessively sharp or ill-conditioned, which frequently leads to numerical instability.